ppy/osu-wiki/wiki/Tournaments/BTT/5/en.md

 ### General rules

 1. This tournament uses double-elimination bracket and single-player format.
 There are no teams here.
-2. The score system used will be **Score V2**.
+2. The score system used will be **ScoreV2**.
-3. The mapset will be announced **every Sunday**, and the categories are NoMod, Hidden, HardRock, DoubleTime, FreeMod, Tiebreaker.
+3. The mapset will be announced **every Sunday**, and the categories are NoMod, Hidden, Hard Rock, Double Time, FreeMod, Tiebreaker.
 4. Match schedule is decided by the organizers.
 Players may ask for a reschedule if the current schedule does not work for them.
 Each stage of this tournament will last a weekend.
 5. If there are no referees available, the match can be postponed.
 6. If both players gets a tied score on the Tiebreaker, the Tiebreaker will be replayed.